Topics in the Grothendieck conjecture for hyperbolic polycurves of dimension 2: Sections for hyperbolic polycurves of dimension

-In this section, we proves the Hom version of the Grothendieck Conjecture for morphisms from regular varieties to hyperbolic polycurves of dimension $2$ over a sub-$p$-adic field under the assumption that the Grothendieck Section Conjecture for hyperbolic curves holds.
+In this section, we prove the Hom version of the Grothendieck conjecture for morphisms from regular varieties to hyperbolic polycurves of dimension $2$ over sub-$p$-adic fields under the assumption that the Grothendieck section conjecture for hyperbolic curves holds.